Julia Grenan: Background

-Julia Grenan was born in 2 July 1883 to Patrick Grenan, a joiner of Lombard Street in Dublin near to where Elizabeth O'Farrell grew up.
+Julia Grenan was born on 2 July 1883 to Patrick Grenan, a joiner of Lombard Street in Dublin near to where Elizabeth O'Farrell grew up.
 She had two brothers and was the only girl.
 Her mother was Elizabeth Kenny, daughter of Hugh Kenny, who died in 1900 from chronic bronchitis, amongst other ailments.
 She went to the Sisters of Mercy school and after that became a dressmaker.
 Most of her life was spent with O'Farrell, the two girls being childhood friends and growing up together.
 As women they were strong nationalists, spoke Irish and joined the various organisations in Dublin like the Gaelic League, the Irish Women's Franchise League and the Irish Women Workers' Union.
 In 1906, they joined Inghinidhe na hÉireann, and went on to become members of the Inghinidhe branch of Cumann na mBan soon after its creation in 1914.

 During the 1913 Dublin Lock-out they supported the workers.
 They worked with Constance Markievicz to try to prevent recruitment into the British Armed forces.
 She trained them both in the use of firearms.